Philosophy / Roots

 Biography

-Born Deirdre Blomfield-Brown in New York, became one of the first American women ordained as a Tibetan Buddhist nun.
+Born Deirdre Blomfield-Brown in New York.
+Ordained as a novice nun in 1974 and, in 1981, among the first American women to receive full ordination in the Tibetan tradition.
 Student of Chögyam Trungpa Rinpoche.
-Resident teacher at Gampo Abbey in Nova Scotia.
-Her books — particularly When Things Fall Apart and The Places That Scare You — translated Tibetan Buddhist concepts into language accessible to Western seekers and clinicians.
+Founded Gampo Abbey in Cape Breton, Nova Scotia, in 1984 and directed it for decades.
+In January 2020 she resigned as an acharya and stepped away from Shambhala over its reinstatement of Sakyong Mipham Rinpoche following allegations of sexual misconduct, and has taught independently since.
+Her books, particularly When Things Fall Apart and The Places That Scare You, translated Tibetan Buddhist concepts into language accessible to Western seekers and clinicians.
 Her teaching on sitting with discomfort, befriending difficult emotions, and the practice of tonglen (giving and receiving compassion) has directly influenced compassion-focused and mindfulness-based therapeutic approaches.

 Key Ideas